I'm working on a quick-start guide. For now, here's an FAQ.

 are high-resolution, with values from 0-4096.

-them on.
-2nd edition Mantas come with inset rubber feet.
+A: 2nd and later edition Mantas come with inset rubber feet.
 If they fall off,

 Q: Can I use two Mantas at once on the same computer?